tiffanymonroe/wdi-remote-gizmo/unit_5/w12d05/instructor_notes/REACT_PART_ONE.md

 # Child Components

-We have four distinct parts of our App component.
+We have three distinct parts of our App component.
 These can be further compartmentalized into child components.

 Make an **AboutMe** component: